ysnKiran/Bitsconnect/readme.txt

 Main File in server:
 index.js:

--> We use app.use() methods with isAuthorized middleware to call the api Routes mentioned.
+-> We use app.use() methods with isAuthenticated middleware to call the api Routes mentioned.

 To Test Backend:
-1) Either install Thunder Client extension or Postman extension of VSCode.
+1) Either install Thunder Client extension or Postman extension on VSCode.
 2) If the route does not require authorization:(no isAuthenticated middleware in index.js) -> Enter http://localhost:3001/<api-call> (Please check type of request (GET/POST etc)) -> Hit send